Joint Moment Estimation for Hip Exoskeleton Control: A Generalized Moment Feature Generation Method: Method

 \subsection{Model Training}

 The proposed method consists of two parts: GMF estimation and GMF decoding, which involves the training of three models: estimator, generator, and decoder.
-In the first part, the GMF generator is jointly trained with the estimator to obtain better individual-independent representation (GMF) and its prediction model (estimator).
-Meanwhile, in the second part, the GMF generator is trained together with the decoder to ensure the decodability of the generalized GMF and to obtain a model capable of decoding GMF into joint moment.
+In the first part, the GMF generator is jointly trained with the estimator to obtain better individual-independent representation (GMF) and its estimation model (estimator).
+Meanwhile, in the second part, the GMF generator is trained together with the decoder to ensure the decodability of the generalized GMF and to obtain a model capable of decoding the GMF into the joint moment.

-Based on (5), (7), and (13), two loss functions $L_1$, $L_2$ are constructed for the network.
-The backpropagation process is shown in Fig. \ref{overview} - Model training with solid lines. $L_1$ represents the loss between the results of the GMF estimator and the GMF generator, while $L_2$ represents the loss between the outputs of the GMF decoder and ground-truth values of joint moment.
+Based on (\ref{eq_g_argmin}), (\ref{eq_e_argmin}), and (\ref{eq_d_argmin}), two loss functions $L_1$, $L_2$ are constructed for the network training.
+The backpropagation process is shown in Fig.~\ref{overview} - Model training with solid lines. $L_1$ represents the loss between the results of the GMF estimator and the GMF generator, while $L_2$ represents the loss between the outputs of the GMF decoder and ground-truth values of the joint moment.
+The loss functions are defined as follows:

-It is worth noting that the optimization of the parameters of the GMF generator are included in $L_2$.
-By selecting the weighting coefficients $w_1$ and $w_2$ of the two loss functions, it can be ensured that the GMF, which is generated by the feature generator optimized by $L_1$, can be decoded into joint moment through the GMF decoder.
-Therefore, the condition in (5) is satisfied.
+It is worth noting that the optimization of the parameters of the GMF generator is also included in $L_2$.
+By selecting the weighting coefficients $w_1$ and $w_2$ of the two loss functions, it can be ensured that the GMF, which is generated by the feature generator and optimized by $L_1$, can be decoded into the joint moment through the GMF decoder.
+Therefore, the condition in (\ref{eq_g_argmin}) is satisfied.
 The overall loss function of the joint moment estimation network is given by: